bluwy/website/README.md

 This is my website.
 Built with [Gatsby](https://www.gatsbyjs.org/).
 Styled with [Tailwind](https://tailwindcss.com/).
 Hosted on [Netlify](https://www.netlify.com/).

-This is new website will replace the previous one, which was built with [Jekyll](https://jekyllrb.com/).
-The previous code can be found at the [version-1 branch](https://github.com/BjornLuG/bjorn-lu/tree/version-1).
+This new website will replace the previous one, which was built with [Jekyll](https://jekyllrb.com/) and can be found at the [version-1 branch](https://github.com/BjornLuG/bjorn-lu/tree/version-1).

 ## Development